 Healing House directors and house managers provide guidance to clients as they develop or re-develop home, personal care, life-management and budgeting skills.
 Because each client must provide one meal for the entire Healing House community (averaging between 80 and 90 clients) every six weeks; they receive training in proper grocery shopping and meal preparation.
 In addition, breathalyzer and urinalysis tests are conducted as needed in order to uphold a drug- and alcohol-free environment.

-Education and Employment Program
+Education and Employment Program Goals

 The Education and Employment Program helps clients overcome the employment barriers face by many individuals in recovery, enabling them to become self-sufficient, productive members of society by equipping them with essential job skills, valuable work experience, and employment seeking services.
 Clients are equipped clients for the job field and receive assistance in gaining employment.
 During their first 30 days at Healing House, clients are required to log 15 hours of community service weekly.
 This initial work experience offers a gradual reintroduction to labor and helps instill work ethic.